 Church Bar is set in an old Anglican church school house in a cobbled laneway, this cosy, dimly lit wood-fired pizza bar is perfect for a casual, cheerful meal.

-This family-friendly gastro pub has an ultra modern fit-out, a sophisticated menu and beverage list and superb service (thegeorgehotel.pub).
+This family-friendly gastro pub has an ultra modern fit-out, a sophisticated menu and beverage list and superb service.

-Tucked at the back of a heritage building, this small bar is a great place for a pre-dinner cocktail, craft beer or local wine.
+Tucked at the back of the Webb Chambers heritage building, Webb & Co beverage Emporium is a great place for a pre-dinner cocktail, craft beer or local wine.

 5. Legall patisserie & cafe